Planning Your Service Retirement

 Selecting a Retirement Option

 When you apply for retirement, you will be required to select a beneficiary and a benefit option that you feel best meets the needs of you and your beneficiary.
 This beneficiary will supersede any previous beneficiary designation.
-The option selected will determine the death benefits you will provide to your beneficiary after your death and your benefit amount in retirement.
+The option selected will determine the survivor benefits you will provide to your beneficiary after your death and your benefit amount in retirement.
 Some of the options reduce your monthly benefit in order to provide a lifetime monthly continuance for your beneficiary.

 Selecting a Retirement Option